avanilodhi/avanilodhi/README.md

 | **Project Contributions**| B-     |
 | **Activity**             | B+     |

+##💼 Professional Experience
+I recently completed a 35-week intensive Full-Stack Web Development course at Masai School, where I honed my skills in HTML, CSS, JavaScript, React, Node.js, and MongoDB.
+My experiences have equipped me with a strong foundation in creating responsive, user-friendly web applications.

 ## 🧩 Projects
 - **Dribbble:** A project using Java, JavaFX, and CSS  to showcase their work, connect with peers, and discover design inspiration.